Trade directory · Los Angeles metro · California

 Licensing Requirements

-California requires C-33 Painting and Decorating contractor license for projects over $500.
+California requires C-33 Painting and Decorating Contractor License for projects over $500.
 Must pass Law & Business exam and trade-specific exam.
-4 years verifiable experience or equivalent education required.
-License renewal every 2 years with continuing education.
+4 years experience or equivalent education required.
+License renewed every 2 years with continuing education requirements.

 §2